playcanvas/developer.playcanvas.com/content/en/faq/use_physics.md

 ---
 title: Use physics
-keywords: component, physics, collision, rigid, body, gravity, ammo, trigger
+keywords: component, physics, collision, collider, rigid, body, gravity, ammo, trigger
 ---

 ## How do I use physics?